adobe/react-native-acpcore/README.md

 * `libc++.tbd`
 * `libz.tbd`

-> Note: If you plan to use the AEP SDK in your native iOS code you will need to import the appropriate headers with the following format: `#import <RCTACPCore/ACPCore.h>`

 #### 4. Next steps

 After your have installed Core for React Native, you can install additional AEP React Native extensions.